-4.4 Earthquake Shakes Delaware, Also Felt In Maryland
+4.1 Earthquake Shakes Delaware, Also Felt In Maryland

-The earthquake was initially reported as a 5.1 magnitude, but USGS confirms to WJZ that it was only a 4.4 quake.
+The earthquake was initially reported as a 5.1 magnitude, and then a 4.4 magnitude, but USGS has revised their original information.

 Although it was centered near Dover, WJZ has received many reports of people feeling the ground shake throughout Maryland, including in Baltimore, Jessup and Pasadena.
 It was also felt to the north of Delaware, as far away as Rockway Park, New York.